On the Capacity of the Noncausal Relay Channel: Introduction

 The focus of this paper is on the noncausal relay channel.
 The existing lower bounds on the capacity of this channel are derived using the (partial) decode--forward coding scheme.
-In particular, the relay recovers (the part of) the transmitted message from the received sequence (available noncausally at the relay) and then cooperates with the sender to coherently transmit this message to the receiver.
-Therefore, the noncausally available information is used solely to recover (the part of) the transmitted message at the relay.
-However, the channel conditional pmf can allow the relay to take further advantage of the received sequence by considering it as noncausal side information to help the relay's communication to the receiver.
-In this paper, we establish several improved lower bounds on the capacity of the noncausal relay channel based on this observation by combining the Gelfand--Pinsker coding scheme with (partial) decode--forward and compress--forward at the relay.
+In particular, the relay recovers the transmitted message from the received sequence (available noncausally at the relay) and then cooperates with the sender to coherently transmit this message to the receiver.
+Therefore, the noncausally available information is used solely to recover the transmitted message at the relay.
+However, it is shown in this paper that the relay can take further advantage of the received sequence by considering it as noncausal side information to help the relay's communication to the receiver.
+Based on this observation, we establish in this paper several improved lower bounds on the capacity of the noncausal relay channel by combining the Gelfand--Pinsker coding scheme~\cite{GelfandPinsker} with (partial) decode--forward and compress--forward at the relay.

-Moreover, we establish a new upper bound on the capacity that improves upon the cutset bound \cite[Theorem 17.6]{Kim}.
-The new upper bound is shown to be optimal for the class of degraded noncausal relay channels and is achieved by the Gelfand--Pinsker decode--forward coding scheme.
+Moreover, we establish a new upper bound on the capacity that improves upon the cutset bound~\cite[Theorem 16.6]{Kim}.
+The new upper bound is shown to be tight for the class of degraded noncausal relay channels and is achieved by the Gelfand--Pinsker decode--forward coding scheme.

-The remainder of this paper is organized as follows.
-In Section~\ref{ProblemFormulation}, we formulate the problem and provide a brief overview of the existing results.
+The rest of the paper is organized as follows.
+In Section~\ref{ProblemFormulation}, we formulate the problem and provide a brief overview of the existing literature.
 In Section~\ref{LowerBounds}, we establish three improved lower bounds, the Gelfand--Pinsker decode--forward (GP-DF) lower bound, the Gelfand--Pinsker compress--forward lower bound, and the Gelfand--Pinsker partial decode--forward compress--forward lower bound.
 We show through Example~\ref{ex:BEC} that the GP-DF lower bound can be strictly tighter than the existing lower bound.
-In Section~\ref{UpperBound}, we establish an improved upper bound on the capacity, which is shown to strictly improve upon the cutset bound in Example~\ref{ex:BSC}.
-The improved upper bound together with the GP-DF lower bound establish the capacity of the degraded noncausal relay channels.
+In Section~\ref{UpperBound}, we establish a new upper bound on the capacity, which is shown through Example~\ref{ex:CSvsNUB} to strictly improve upon the cutset bound.
+This improved upper bound together with the GP-DF lower bound establishes the capacity for the class of degraded noncausal relay channels.